laamaa/m8c/README.md

+# This Fork - Remote CLIENT HACK

+This is a hacked version of the M8 client designed to enable remote control.
+This client version connects to the sister-fork server version of m8c.
+It allows remote control - in that it displays the headless m8 and passes key commands to the server.
+It does not stream audio.

+# This Fork - Remote SERVER HACK

+This is a hacked version of the M8 client designed to enable remote control.
+The server version connects to the sister-fork client version of m8c.
+It allows remote control - it streams the GUI to the client and receives key commands from the client.
+This server deals with the serial connection to the m8.
+To use the server, rename main.c to be main_client.c and main_server.c to main.c.

 # m8c

 m8c is a client for Dirtywave M8 tracker's headless mode.
 The application should be cross-platform ready and can be built in Linux, Windows (with MSYS2/MINGW64) and Mac OS.